How do I redeem my voucher? For which dates is it valid?

 Are departures guaranteed?

-There is a minimum of two participants required for each departure to run.
-Additionally, Wildland Trekking operates with permissions from National Park Service, BLM, and other land agencies that govern the Commercial Use Authorizations, and those management agencies can deny access based on various factors in which your guides will have to oblige.
-Please wait until you receive confirmation from Wildland Trekking before making travel arrangements.
+There is a minimum of four participants required for each departure to run.
+Additionally, Beyond the Map operates with permissions from local State Park Service, Bureau of Land Management, and other land agencies that govern the Commercial Use Authorizations, and those management agencies can deny access based on various factors in which your guides will have to oblige.
+Please wait until you receive confirmation from Beyond the Map before making travel arrangements.

 Are there any other conditions that may prevent this trip from running?